panopset/pan/docs/vh.md

 ## 1.3.x (current)

+* Dependency updates.
-* Dependency updates, ongoing work on Skyscraper.
+* Ongoing work on Skyscraper.

+## 1.3.4 (2024.03.09)

+* Moved default documents from ~/temp to ~/Documents/temp.
+* Minor Flywheel new line adjustments for more control and consistency.
+  * Called templates no longer have a trailing return char, that is now the responsibility of the calling template.

 ## 1.2.9 (2024.01.06)